gertjanklein/copy-iris-items/doc/configuration.md

 ## Project.enssettings

-This subsection of [Project](#project) specifies if and how to retrieve the Ensmble _system default settings_.
+This subsection of [Project](#project) specifies if and how to retrieve the Ensemble _system default settings_.
 The configuration options are:

 * **name** should be either `Ens.Config.DefaultSettings.esd` (to retrieve them) or empty.